 This next bit is even more poorly correlated to date, so it comes as more of a surprise to my followers than the above Trifecta.
 But every single person in the room at the support group meetings I lead ends up owning up to experiencing or having a family member at the very least with one or more parts of this Second Trifecta no one speaks of very often yet (hold that thought too):

-And I only suspected myself after 3 different people in my support groups asked me if I was autistic first mind you*.
-It’s increasingly obvious to me the more I learn about it though. * They all used the term “Aspie”, leading me to think this was still acceptable.
-Someone just told me it’s not.
+And I only strongly suspected myself after 3 different people in my support groups asked me if I was autistic first mind you.
+It’s increasingly obvious to me the more I learn about it though.

 Conversely, since befriending several autistics and autistic cousins in the local autism support groups this past year, I’ve found the reverse to be true as well: almost all showed signs of bendiness (hypermobility) to varying degrees, and complained of many of the same health issues I’ve had all my life including heavy allergies or at least sensitivities among other things.
 (Autoimmune diseases, fibro, IBS, more.)

 I also find the following neuro-divergent and psychiatric constellation really common in our group as well, on the spectrum or not: anxiety, depressive disorders, ADD/ADHD, OCD, SPD, PTSD, mixed mood disorders, Bipolar, Borderline Personality Disorder, Narcissistic Personality Disorder and any and all variations thereupon you can find.
 Dual diagnosis anyone?
 Try “Hexa diagnosis” in some.
 And no, I’m not kidding, they’ve voluntarily shared their diagnoses with me in some cases even without my asking.

 (I seem to make people feel safe to share such things.
 Maybe because I’m so honest about my own issues/shortcomings/family.)